swcarpentry/board/executive-director.md

 organization.

-* Responsible for the fiscal integrity of Software Carpentry, to include submission to the Board of a proposed annual budget and monthly financial statements, which accurately reflect the financial condition of the organization.
+* Responsible for the fiscal integrity of Software Carpentry, to include submission to the Steering Committee of a proposed annual budget and monthly financial statements, which accurately reflect the financial condition of the organization.

 * Responsible for fiscal management that generally anticipates operating within the approved budget, ensures maximum resource